OnkelMato/MFFM/docs/adr/0001-create-mffm-framework-for-winforms.md

 ## Context and Problem Statement

 It is state of the art for a WPF application to use the MVVM pattern.
+A lot of frameworks for WPF are out there to support this, almost no frameworks apply this pattern to Windows Forms.

-As WinForms uses forms instead of views, the approach is called MFFM.
+As WinForms uses forms instead of views, the approach is called MFFM aka. model-form-formmodel.

-As binding is supported by default in WinForms, a MFFM approach shall be evaluated.
+Binding is supported by default in Windows Forms, a MFFM approach shall be evaluated using as many internal functionality as possible.

 ## Considered Options